daguro/stm32f3_discovery/code/tools/README.md

 Note that the progression bits are not protected by the checksum for the signature block.
 One characteristic of flash memory is that once it is erased to all ones, it can only be changed to zeros.
 The bits indicate the current state of the block.
 The bits when cleared are defined thus:

 	bit 00 : programmed into flash, block checksum checked, flash signature checksum checked

 	bit 01 : going active, in the process of switching from BK[1|2]a to BK[1|2]xb

 	bit 02 : is active

 	bit 03 : going inactive

 	bit 04 : is inactive

+	bit 05 - 0f : not used currently

 As these bits are in each signature block, it is possible for the loading block, e.g., block0, to detect that a switch was in the process of taking place and recover a application update.